 Nvidia Shield Tablet K1 Android 7 Nougat, $200

-The Nvidia Shield Tablet family is on Android 7 Nougat with reasonably up to date security patches.
+The Nvidia Shield Tablet K1 and LTE versions are on Android 7 Nougat with reasonably up to date security patches.
 Lineage OS 14.1 is available for Nvidia Shield Tablet.
 The CPU and GPU are more than powerful enough for the games I have tried on the Nvidia Shield Tablet.
 The dual-window capability of Android 7 Nougat is a killer feature, especially suited to the large tablet screen.
 Watch YouTube while answering email, browsing the web, or just about any other dual-window combination on Android 7 Nougat.

 When used in the home/home office intermittently, the battery lasts a few days between recharges.
 If 6-hour idle auto power-off is used, a few weeks of battery life are typical.

 Wifi performance is excellent on 2.4 GHz and 5 GHz, no issues with crashing or overheating.

 The Nvidia Shield Tablet camera provides RAW output as well as the standard JPG.
 This allows the end user to use GIMP, Photoshop, or other premium photo editing for powerful image control.